Let our deep legal expertise and technology-enabled processes guide you in your U.S. immigration journey

-The EB-2 classification is the second preference level of employment-based green cards, meant for foreign nationals who possess exceptional ability or advanced degrees.
-It has three subdivisions, namely:
+The EB-2 classification is the second preference level of employment-based green cards for foreign nationals with exceptional ability or advanced degrees.
+You will learn everything about the EB-2 green card interview on this page.
+To begin with, you must remember that the EB-2 program has three subdivisions, all of which may require interviews, namely:

-Whether you are using consular processing or you are already in the U.S. and are using adjustment of status, it is essential to prepare for the interview before the actual date.
-The following must be done before the interview date:
+Whether you are using consular processing or are already in the U.S. and are undergoing an adjustment of status, it is essential to prepare for the interview before the actual date.
+You must do the following before the interview date:

-You can contact the embassy or the USCIS on how to locate an authorized physician nearest to you.
+You can contact the embassy or the USCIS to locate an authorized physician nearest you.
 After undergoing the exam, the doctor may give you an envelope containing the results of the exam or send it directly to the embassy or the USCIS.
-If the envelope is given to you, do not open it, you must bring it to the interview sealed.
+If the envelope is provided to you, do not open it, you must bring it to the interview sealed.

-You will need to be sure that you have all the required documents and that they correspond with the answers you’ve entered into your petition and every other form you have submitted.
-Also, if you’ve changed your address since you began the process, or if you have changed your marital status, you will need to notify the immigration office.
+You will need to be sure that you have all the required documents that correspond with the answers you’ve entered into your petition and every other form you have submitted.
+Also, if you’ve changed your address since you began the process or changed your marital status, you must notify the immigration office.

 Guidelines and the required documents may vary among different embassies.
-It is essential to review the instruction page of the embassy you are applying through to be sure of the specific items required of you.
+It is essential to review the instruction page of the embassy you are applying through for the specific requirements.
 For example, some embassies do not allow visa applicants to bring cell phones to the interview.

 Again, this may vary based on your location and whether or not you are already in the U.S. The following are some of the items usually required at an EB-2 interview:

 Discuss with your attorney if you need to provide pay stubs for the last two months.
 If you submit incomplete documentation, the immigration officer can’t complete the interview process, and can’t decide on your case.
 The process will be on hold until you bring the required evidence.